Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Tell me we’re gonna get these guys," Julian snarled.
 Kevin could do nothing but shake his head apologetically.

 "Williams is workin’ on it," he said.
-"But… he ain’t optimistic.
-Maybe they get cocky and brag about it on a message board somewhere, maybe that’ll help us trace them… maybe it won’t be admissible even then.
+"But... he ain’t optimistic.
+Maybe they get cocky and brag about it on a message board somewhere, maybe that’ll help us trace them... maybe it won’t be admissible even then.
 Honest truth is, I don’t know.
 I’m sorry."

 "...Xiù’s family?"
 Julian asked.
 Xiù squeezed his hand and nodded urgently.